Prag8855/aab/content/guides/blue-card.md

 - [ ] **Passport**
 - [ ] **1 biometric photo** (35 × 45 mm)
-    You do not need to cut the photos yourself; they have a tool for this.
-The photo should be less than 6 months old.[^36] - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
+    The photo should be less than 6 months old.[^36] You do not need to cut the photos yourself; they have a tool for this. - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
 - [ ] **Job contract** or **job offer**
     Bring the original, not a copy.
 - [ ] **[Job description form](/documents/Stellenbeschreibung.pdf)** (*Erklärung zum Beschäftigungsverhältnis*)
     Your employer should fill this form and sign it.
 Download the form [here](/documents/Stellenbeschreibung.pdf) or [on Berlin.de](https://www.berlin.de/formularverzeichnis/?formular=/labo/zuwanderung/_assets/mdb-f50329-stellenbeschreibung_2017.pdf).
 - [ ] **Proof of health insurance**
     You need [valid health insurance](/guides/german-visa-health-insurance#for-a-work-visa-or-blue-card).
 Travel insurance is not accepted.
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose health insurance.
-    - [ ] **Mitgliedsbescheinigung** or *Nachweis der Krankenversicherung*
+    - [ ] **Health insurance card**
-        Get this document from your health insurer or health insurance broker.
-If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), ask for a *[Mitgliedsbescheinigung nach 175 SGB V](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png)*.
-If you have [private health insurance](/glossary/private%20Krankenversicherung), ask for a *Bescheinigung über Umfang und Kosten der Versicherung (§ 257 Abs.
-2 a SGB V)*.[^6]
-    - [ ] or **health insurance card** with photo, if you have one.
+    - [ ] or **proof of public health insurance**
+        Get a *[Mitgliedsbescheinigung nach 175 SGB V](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png)* from your health insurer or your health insurance broker.
     - [ ] or **proof of private health insurance**
-        If you have [private health insurance](/glossary/private%20Krankenversicherung), bring your insurance contract, bank statements that show health insurance payments and a *Bescheinigung über Umfang und Kosten der Versicherung (§ 257 Abs.
+        Bring your insurance contract, bank statements that show health insurance payments, and a *Bescheinigung über Umfang und Kosten der Versicherung (§ 257 Abs.
 2 a SGB V)*.
+You can get it from your health insurer or your health insurance broker.[^6]
-- [ ] **Proof that you have a place to live**
+- [ ] **Proof of housing**
+    You need a [place to live](/guides/find-a-flat-in-berlin) where you can [register your address](/glossary/Anmeldung).
     - [ ] **Lease**
-        It must show the size of your apartment in square metres.
-Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-one-address), and you must make enough money to pay the rent.
+        It must show the size of your apartment.
+Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-one-address).
+You must make enough money to pay your rent.
     - [ ] and **tenancy confirmation** (*[[Wohnungsgeberbestätigung]]*)
-        Some temporary apartments don't give you this document.
-You might not get a Blue Card if you don't have this document.[^1]
+        Some temporary apartments and sublets don't give you this document.
+You might not get a Blue Card without it.[^1]
     - [ ] and **registration certificate** (*[[Anmeldebestätigung]]*)
         If you already [registered your address](/glossary/Anmeldung), bring this document.
-It's okay if you don't have this document.[^5]
+If you don't have it yet, it's okay.[^5]
 - [ ] **University degree**
     If you are an IT specialist with at least 3 years of experience, you don't need a degree.[^31]
 - [ ] **Statement of comparability** (*Zeugnisbewertung*)